 2012- Located at the junction of Highways 97 and 29 and the CN Rail mainline, Chetwynd is the natural transportation hub of the Peace River area.
 In 2009, the District began a feasibility study to develop an economic assessment of Highway 97 and has identified constraints to the movement of goods as well as limitations on opportunities for economic growth.

 The feasibility study, completed in partnership with the Ministry of Transportation and Infrastructure, evaluated existing low clearance rail crossings and bridges along Highway 97 to identify the current condition, identify opportunities which would be created by eliminating or improving clearance constraints, develop options for improvement, evaluate the costs and benefits of options, and develop recommendations for infrastructure improvements.

 "Highway 97 is a vital link for industry, trade and tourism.
-These highway improvements are supporting economic growth by making it safer and more efficient to move goods and people between northern BC and the southern interior."Pat Bell, Prince George-Mackenzie MLA
+These highway improvements are supporting economic growth by making it safer and more efficient to move goods and people between northern BC and the southern interior."Pat Bell, former Prince George-Mackenzie MLA

 "The removal of constraints that impede the flow of commercial traffic especially oversized loads which are of the utmost importance to the energy and mining industries will increase business opportunities for manufacturers and equipment suppliers west of the Rockies."Scott Gordon, Project Manager, Energy Services BC

 "Having a highway that allows for the free movement of heavy and oversize loads between central BC's manufacturing districts and the Peace River area will be of benefit to both BC's economy and the growth of Chetwynd and the region's industries."Evan Saugstad, former Mayor, Chetwynd